 Talgud is an Estonian community tradition in which friends, family and neighbours are invited over to help with manual labour that is too big for one household to do on their own.
 In return, we provide the food and drink (and sauna).

 As you can see, even our cat Laima was keen to help out.

-A standard sized whisk is about 45 to 50 cm long as they should generally be the length of one arm, while the handle should be the length of one fist.
+A standard sized viht should be the length of one arm — so about 45 to 50 cm — while the handle should be just a bit bigger than a clenched first holding it.
 It’s also possible to make different styles of whisks depending on your preferences, such as smaller children’s whisks or whisks with extra long handles.

 We decided to make large and small whisks so we began by sorting our piles of branches into three smaller piles for large, small and discarded branches.
-We picked up each branch individually and tore off parts so that we just had straight, leafy branches with nothing sticking out and a clear space without any leaves at the bottom.
+We picked up each branch individually and tore off parts until we only had straight, leafy branches with nothing sticking out and a clear space without any leaves at the bottom.
 The quality of your crop will determine how much you’ll end up throwing away.

 Once the piles are sorted, you can then start making individual whisks by putting the good quality branches together one by one.